Anti-$\mathcal{PT}$ Transformations And Complex Non-Hermitian $\mathcal{PT}$-Symmetric Superpartners: Introduction

-The solvability referred to a potential such that the energy eigenvalues, the bound-state eigenfunctions, and the scattering matrix can be determined in closed analytical form.
-Supersymmetric quantum mechanics (SUSY QM), as a formalism of quantum mechanics, suggests a mechanism to generate and classify solvable potentials [13].
-On this basis, the shape invariant potentials (SIP) form the main class of exactly solvable potentials.
-Moreover, in the SUSY QM have been demonstrated superpartners are isospectral (except one level) by introducing the Hamiltonians hierarchy [14].
-In the present study, we propose a new formalism to generate complex $\mathcal{PT}$-symmetric superpartners and next analyze them under $\mathcal{APT}$ transformations.
+The term "solvability" refers to a potential where the energy eigenvalues, eigenfunctions of the bound states, and the scattering matrix can be determined in closed analytic form.
+Supersymmetric quantum mechanics (SUSY-QM), as a formalism of QM, proposes a mechanism for generating and classifying solvable potentials \cite{Coo95}.
+Based on this framework, shape-invariant potentials (SIPs) form the main class of exactly solvable potentials.
+Moreover, within SUSY-QM, it has been demonstrated that the supersymmetric partner potentials (superpartners) $V_{1}(x)$ and $V_{2}(x)$ are isospectral, except for the lowest energy state of $V_{1}(x)$, by introducing the Hamiltonian hierarchy \cite{Gan17}.
+SUSY was originally introduced in the context of string and quantum field theories to unify the mathematical treatment of bosons and fermions \cite{Din07}.
+Although its experimental validation in particle physics is yet to be achieved, its application is rapidly expanding across many diverse areas of modern physics \cite{Kooh22, Kooh23, Hokm19, Ezaw23}.
+In this study, we introduce a new formalism to generate complex non-Hermitian $\mathcal{PT}$-symmetric superpartners, and then analyze them under $\mathcal{APT}$ transformations.

+The remainder of the paper is organized as follows: In Sec.
+II, we provide a brief discussion on $\mathcal{PT}$ symmetry and SUSY-QM basics.
+Section III presents a new algebraic formalism to complexify the simplest solvable potential, namely the square-well potential, so that this formalism can be readily explored with other SIPs.
+The Hamiltonian hierarchy is used to obtain the energy spectrum and eigenfunctions in Sec.
+IV.
+Section V discusses $\mathcal{PT}$ and $\mathcal{APT}$ transformations by separating the odd and even terms of the potential and the superpotential.
+Sec.
+VI and Sec.
+VII examine two applications: one in classical optics, specifically optical waveguides, and the other in QM, specifically quantum tunneling probability.
+In Sec.
+VIII, we propose an $\mathcal{APT}$-inner product, an $\mathcal{APT}$-conjugation, as well as delve into the unitary time evolution.
+Finally, Sec.
+IX provides a conclusion.